py85252876/MMVGM/README.md

   explicitly first.
 If your shell already defines `HF_TOKEN_PATH`, the helper preserves it; otherwise it does not guess a token-file location.
 It also defaults to offline Hub mode so an incomplete cache fails fast instead of silently resuming a huge download.
+By default it stages the Mochi weights and the `google/t5-v1_1-xxl` cache subtree to node-local `/tmp` first; set `ENABLE_LOCAL_STAGE=0` if you explicitly want to run from shared storage.
 - `sample_runs/hunyuan_i2v_step_distilled.sh` now checks for the extra text and vision encoders listed in `checkpoints-download.md` before launching, and it defaults to shorter smoke-test settings (`VIDEO_LENGTH=49`,